Kemar Lawrence

-Kemar Michael Lawrence (born 17 September 1992) is a Jamaican professional footballer who plays as a left-back for Major League Soccer club Minnesota United and the Jamaica national team.
+Kemar Michael Lawrence (born 17 September 1992) is a Jamaican professional footballer who plays as a left-back for USL League One club Westchester SC, and the Jamaica national team.

 His nickname is Taxi.
 In January 2014, Lawrence was announced as a brand ambassador for PepsiCo as part of the 2014 FUTBOLNOW campaign featuring footballers such as Lionel Messi and Sergio Agüero.

 Early life

 Lawrence is the son of former goalkeeper Orville 'Tutus' Edwards, rated among the best goalkeepers in the Caribbean during his career, who played for Santos FC and the Jamaica national team during the 1970s, and who died in 2005 at 53 years of age from kidney failure.

 Club career

 Jamaica

 In 2003, Lawrence began his career in the youth ranks of Rae Town football club.

 In 2007, he signed for Harbour View, and was part of their National Premier League-winning teams in the 2009–2010.
 In 2009 Lawrence was briefly part of the residency program of the Canadian club Vancouver Whitecaps, then of the American USL First Division.
 After primarily playing for Harbour View's U20 team, he broke into the first team in 2011, making a total of 50 appearances.

 In 2012, he briefly moved to Arnett Gardens F.C., before returning to Harbour View in September.
 He was part of Harbour View's championship squad in 2012–2013 seasons.

 In 2014 he was selected for the inaugural MLS Caribbean Combine.
 In July 2014, Lawrence went to the United States for a two-week trial with MLS club D.C.
 United but was not offered a contract.